ece595project/quadrotor/index.md

 - In the [quadrotor BOM](https://ece595project.github.io/quadrotor/Quadrotor-BOM), you will find information on how we plan to source the components of our quadrotors for physical testing.

+### Testing Documents

 - In the [testing](https://ece595project.github.io/quadrotor/Testing) document, you will find information on how we tested our algorithm and information on our experience with real hardware running ROS.

+### Reports

+- We have included a [project report](https://ece595project.github.io/quadrotor/Project-Report), summing up our experiences working on this project and how we would like to proceed in the future.

 **[back to top](#table-of-contents)**